-The North Carolina Statutes contain laws and regulations that protect consumers from deceptive trade practices, unsafe products, identity theft and other criminal activity directed to purchasers of goods and services.
+The North Carolina Statutes contain laws and regulations that protect consumers from deceptive trade practices, unsafe products, identity theft, and other criminal activity directed at purchasers of goods and services.
 In fact, some laws are specifically designed to protect certain classes of consumers purchasing certain types of goods.
-The North Carolina Lemon Law, for instance, protects people that purchase automobiles that fail to meet minimum quality standards.
-The North Carolina Unfair and Deceptive Trade Practices Act regulates how entities tell consumers about the products they provide.
-And the Consumer Economic Protection Act helps parties resolve foreclosure issues for owner occupied residential real estate.
+The North Carolina Unfair and Deceptive Trade Practices Act, for instance, regulates how entities tell consumers about the products they provide.
+And the Consumer Economic Protection Act helps parties resolve foreclosure issues for owner-occupied residential real estate.

 Consumers are regularly confronted with purchases of goods that do not work as anticipated or advertised, and many have fallen victim to deceptive trade practices and truthful lending issues, as seen in the foreclosure boom of recent years.

 Matters regulated by North Carolina’s consumer protection laws are brought in state court.
 Depending on damages, these claims can be brought at the District Court or Superior Court level.

 As companions to North Carolina statutes, there are equally protective federal laws that also protect consumers:

 - The Fair Credit Reporting Act (FCRA) protects consumers from mistaken or fraudulent credit reporting.